pac12/drupal-test/README.md

     * Include a title tag on the link with the VODs title.
 3. If `Auto Fetch` is set to true, automatically trigger the above logic and hide the button.

+### Commit your work
+1. Once you have completed the evaluation, commit the entire htdocs directory into your repository.
+2. Push your commits up to your fork of the repository.
+3. You are encouraged to make incremental commits as you work through the evaluation outlining and describing the changes being committed.

 ##### Optionally